bioconflict/ClusteringAnalysis_ermB_2024/README.md

 This repository is to store the data and source code for the manuscript entitled "Machine learning-based classification reveals distinct clusters of non-coding genomic allelic variations associated with Erm-mediated antibiotic resistance".

 Please cite the paper:
-Tan Y, Scornet AL, Yap M-NF, Zhang D. Machine learning classification reveals distinct clusters of non-coding genomic allelic variations associated with antibiotic resistance.
-(In preparation)
+Tan Y, Scornet AL, Yap M-NF, Zhang D. Machine learning-based classification reveals distinct clusters of non-coding genomic allelic variations associated with Erm-mediated antibiotic resistance. mSystems, under review.

 The repository consists of two main parts.